 If the parking area has a pre-existing raceway, the wishes of the EV owner and property owner can determine whether this will be a 120 VAC, 15/20 amp circuit or a 240 VAC, 40 amp circuit.
-This also would require review by an electrical contractor to make sure the service panel is sufficient to support the choice.
-Although a raceway may have been installed previously, a permit for the service will be required.
+This would also require review by the electrical contractor to make sure the service panel is sufficient to support the choice.
+Although a raceway may have been installed previously, a permit for the service is required.